Linear- and Multiple Regression from scratch

 print(f'Best estimate for "b": {b}')

-Running this algorithm results in a best estimate for the mm and bb values.
-Let's compare our initial guess of mm and bb (the guess we started with at the top of the code snippet) with the values our Gradient Descent implementation produced:
+Running this algorithm results in a best estimate for the and values.
+Let's compare our initial guess of and (the guess we started with at the top of the code snippet) with the values our Gradient Descent implementation produced:

 Awesome!
 Seems like we've found our linear function which best describes our data!
 Let's call our co-worker and share the good news.
-From now on she can use the following formula to find a prediction for the issued payments (yy) based on any number of claims (xx):
+From now on she can use the following formula to find a prediction for the issued payments () based on any number of claims ():

 From Linear Regression to Multiple Regression